Here’s a list to familiarize you with the terms you’ll find when using M1 Finance.

 M1 Plus allows you to make the most of your M1 experience with exclusive features and rewards that help you earn more, access more, and receive more perks and discounts.
 Learn more about M1 Plus.

-M1 Invest allows you to open a brokerage account and invest your money intelligently.
+M1 Invest allows you to open a Individual/Joint Brokerage Account, Traditional IRA, Roth IRA, SEP IRA, Custodial Account, Crypto Account, and/or Trust Account and invest your money intelligently.
 This is shown in the Invest tab of your account.
 Learn more about M1 Invest.

 Portfolio - Your portfolio is made up of slices.
 Add custom 'my pies' and expert pies to organize your stocks, each Pie is a Slice in your Portfolio.